-If a client has recognized substantial capital gain income in the current year, I often can identify other capital assets that represent unrealized losses and divest of those assets before year end to offset the capital gains generated elsewhere which reduces net taxable income.
+If a client has recognized substantial capital gain income in the current year, I often can identify other capital assets that represent unrealized losses and divest those assets before year-end to offset the capital gains generated elsewhere which reduces net taxable income.

 When to Schedule Your Meeting?

 Typically, the best time for a planning meeting is between mid-October and December 24, yet scheduling early as possible gives you more time to take tax-saving action.
 It also may increase the number of actions you can take.

 For example, let’s say I project that you will have a large amount of income without many off-setting expenses.
 I may advise that you purchase needed equipment before year-end to offset the income.
 But if you didn’t schedule your planning meeting until late December, you may not have time to order and pay for new equipment before the end of the year.

 - Divesting assets that represent unrealized losses to offset capital gains

 - Purchasing needed equipment earlier than planned

 - Delaying the receipt of year-end payments from customers until early the following year